top of page

 We had a bottle of Contino Reserva 2007 for €28.
 A meal for two would be around €85

-After a pleasant evening with our two new American friends, we returned to our hotel.
+We returned to our hotel after a pleasant evening with our two new American friends.

-The town is full of narrow lanes bursting with restaurants and shops.
+The town is entirely of narrow lanes bursting with restaurants and shops.

 The narrow lanes keep the heat out in the Summer and the wind and cold out in Winter.